Chevrolet Corvette C6.R: Corvette Racing

 Following the 2006 season, Prodrive returned to Europe to concentrate on improving the DBR9 for Le Mans.
 This meant that Corvette Racing was left without a major opponent in the American Le Mans Series, and in fact were the only competitors in the GT1 class for nine out of twelve races that year, and easily allowing Corvette Racing to earn their third championship.
 At Le Mans, the Corvettes were not able to repeat their previous success as Aston Martin was finally able to reliably maintain their pace over 24 hours and earn their first class victory, leaving Corvette Racing with second.

 In order to honor Canadian driver Ron Fellows, Corvette Racing entered a third C6.R at the Grand Prix of Mosport.
 This third car was painted in white and red colors to match the Ron Fellows Edition Corvette Z06, a limited edition road car in honor of Fellows's involvement with the Corvette Racing program since its inception.
 Ron Fellows drove the car for his home race.

 Corvette Racing ran the GT1 C6.Rs in the early events of the 2009 American Le Mans Series season and retired their cars at the 2009 24 Hours of Le Mans to focus on their new GT2 program.

 Two cars were entered in the LMGTE Pro category at the 2012 24 Hours of Le Mans, weighing 1245 kg.
-One car was not classified, with the other achieving 23rd place overal.
+One car was not classified, with the other achieving 23rd place overall.

 Corvette Racing previously campaigned the C6.R GT2 in the American Le Mans Series GT class.
 The team also competed with the cars at the 24 Hours of Le Mans and won the 2011 GTE-Pro class.